b-n-space/b-n-space/content/articles/2022-fed-meeting-aftermath.md

 a further increase in interest rates is expected as FED raised the interest rates by 75 basis points third time in a row

-> "In the future, the market will react hypersensitively to any kind of Fed commentary and data," investment expert Brian Klimke of Cetera Financial
+> In the future, the market will react hypersensitively to any kind of Fed commentary and data ..

+investment expert Brian Klimke of Cetera Financial

 FED's priority is to fight inflation despite the economy suffering other western CBs are undoubtedly going to continue raising interest rates as well